 In the Fiscal Year ending on June 30, 2019, the District was awarded an expanded Certificate of Necessity (CON).
-This new CON area includes the communities of Lakeside, Show Low and Linden but also extends to the communities of Pinedale/Clay Springs, White Mountain Lake, and portions of Vernon.
+This new CON expands the District's area to include the communities of Lakeside, Show Low and Linden but also extends to the communities of Pinedale/Clay Springs, White Mountain Lake, as well as portions of Vernon.
+The CON also establishes the District as the sole ambulance provider in the area and for the local hospital.
 The addition of these new areas brings opportunities to dramatically improve services to the community but also brings challenges in terms of staffing and the assumption of nearly 1300 additional medical transports (estimated) to be performed by the Fire District.